jg-digital-media/jgdm_jobs_pathway/readme.md

 + `COMPLETED: 05-11-2025 ` - Consider Deleting Actions Column
 + `COMPLETED: 05-11-2025 ` - `motivation---message`- load a different message as its text content whenever the user loads the page.

++ `TODO: ` - loggedin flag  should only be present directly after user logs in.
+No redirects using the flag. `/?loggedin=true`
++ `TODO: ` - modify success message on logged in flag `login-success-dashboard`
++ `TODO: ` - modify success message on login screen directly after log out message.
++ `TODO: ` - Delete buttons for each row should have a confirmation modal
 + `TODO: ` - Create and style "how to use" page
 + `TODO: ` - Add copy "How to use" template file/page `how-to.php`
-+ `TODO: ` - loggedin flag  should only be present directly after user logs in.
-No redirects using the flag. `/?loggedin=true`
++ `TODO: ` - Change link states on footer for login and registration screens.
 + `TODO: ` - `login-handler.php` and `register-handler.php` are empty and should be ignored for the interim.
 + `TODO: ` - Sort `header.php` meta tags and social media sharing previews.
 + `TODO: ` - Reduce lines of code in Sass files where possible